-Cooperative Extension services were first launched more than a century ago to help support rural farmers by disseminating information and training from research done at land-grant universities.
-Today they are also a user-friendly, reliable and authoritative resource for home owners, families, teachers and landscapers on every topic from basic lawn care to nutrition.
+Extension services were first launched more than a century ago to help support rural farmers.
+Today they are also a user-friendly and reliable resource for homeowners, families, teachers and landscapers on every topic from basic lawn care to nutrition.

+Why won’t my Christmas cactus bloom?
+Where should I place my backyard garden?
 What’s eating my roses?
-When should I fertilize the lawn?
-Where should I place my backyard garden?
-Why won’t my Christmas cactus bloom?
 You can get answers to these and thousands of other questions on your state Cooperative Extension office website.

-They offer blogs, newsletters, digital and print publications, and curricula and lesson plans that can easily be accessed with the click of a mouse.
+They offer blogs, newsletters, digital and print publications in addition to curricula and lesson plans.
+A wealth of materials can be easily accessed with the click of a mouse.
 If you don’t find the info you seek online, they also respond to phone calls and emails, and in certain situations may even make house calls.

 Soil and Water Testing

 One major benefit of your state Extension office is access to testing.
 You can have drinking water tested for purity or creek water tested for contamination, for example.
-You can also send in soil samples to check for nutrient levels and acidity.
-The results will help you know what amendments to put on your garden or yard for happier vegetables and grass.
+You can also have soil samples from your garden or yard checked for nutrient levels and acidity.
+The results will help you know what amendments will lead to happier vegetables, ornamentals and grass.

 State and Local Offices